basis-company/sharded-queue.py/README.md

     async def stop(self):
         '''
-        run any code after perform would be called
+        run any code when queue is empty and worker stops processing thread
         '''
 ```
 ## Queue configuration